What Do You Do When Hate Knocks on Your Door?

 Could I have been nicer in saying “no” to someone asking me to take part in promoting hate and racism, and advocated for undermining our democracy?
 At the time I didn’t realize how delicate and sensitive the alt-right is, and that they needed the softest landing possible.
 Perhaps, I should have engaged counseling services to help soften the blow that I won’t stand with racism, QAnon or stop the steal.
 I suppose I could have lied or simply said no, and maybe I should have.
 In this climate things like truth are rarely rewarded.
 But I’ve always thought its best to be straightforward.

 Indeed, John emailed me and he asked me to be their organization’s faculty advisor, so he explicitly solicited me for advice.
 And I responded by giving him my honest answer and plain advice.
-I am against racism, bigotry, discrimination, Qanon, corruption, nepotism, and coup attempts (altogether defining a good part of Trumpism) and I do not advocate for any organization that promotes those things.
+I am against racism, bigotry, discrimination, Qanon, corruption, nepotism, and coup attempts and I do not advocate for any organization that promotes those things.
 Nevertheless, John replied in anger, offered the appearance of outrage and accused me of falsely maligning YAF (see his email here).
 That would mean, Fox news, CBS, Washington Post, New York Times, Vox, Washington Times, and scores of other national and local outlets were also falsely maligning YAF.
 John’s response also meant that he or YAF is somehow denying that Kyle Bristow, Matthew Heimbach, James Taylor, Nick Ochs and all the others led, represent or represented their organization or part of their organization.
 There are university, government, media, personal testimony and other documents that state otherwise.
 All of these would have to be wrong.

 In almost every respect, John’s reply signaled which version of YAF he had in mind; he never addressed YAF’s history, but instead claimed I was attacking him by not agreeing to support his cause.
 John went so far as to claim that YAF has never endorsed violence, despite their leaders’ and speakers’ actions being so well detailed in the media.
 YAF’s speakers and chapter leaders- many who are still booked through YAF’s website, feature a suite of “Stop the Steal” promoters (Dinesh D’Souza, Rachel Campos-Duffy, Newt Gingrich, Dana Loesch, Ted Nugent, etc.)[60] and their leaders have explicitly advocated or incited violence through their rhetoric, books, articles and tweets (see the first 54 footnotes for a start).